elizabethmeyer/GLI-SA-lotto-draw-machine/README.md

+> GLI-SA technical assesment by Elizabeth Meyer 18 February 2017

+**Working example implemented here: http://www.lightinside.co.za/elizabethmeyer/lotto-draw-machine/**

 _I misread the original instructions as "The application should be a single page **application**".
 So that's what I did.
 At least it gave me a good excuse to get to know and play with Vue.js. ~Elizabeth_

+# Project Information
+**This is a Vue Project with a PHP API for writing to CSV.**

+The working distributable can be found in the **dist** folder and the PHP API for writing to CSV in the **_php** folder.

-# Lotto Draw Machine
+# Assesment Instructions: Lotto Draw Machine

-> GLI-SA technical assesment by Elizabeth Meyer
-> 17 February 2017

 The application should be a single page, with two buttons.
 The buttons consist of a Play button and an Export All button.